 This article is about the Territorial Force Imperial Service Badge and will explain what the badge was and how it can help you to research a soldier who served in the First World War.
-This article is one of a series of guides I have written to help you research a soldier who served in the First World War:
+This article is one of a series of guides I have written to help you research a soldier who served in the British Army during the war:

 The Territorial Force Imperial Service Badge

-In 1907, the Territorial Force was created from the Yeomanry and Volunteer Forces.
-The Territorial Force was the forerunner of the Territorial Army, except that it was designed for Home Service only.
-A soldier could only serve abroad in the event of an emergency if they had signed the Imperial Service Obligation.
-Once they had signed, they would be entitled to wear the Imperial Service Badge.
+In 1907, the Territorial Force was created from the Yeomanry and Volunteer Force.
+The forerunner of the Territorial Army, the Territorial Force was a reserve whereby a man trained part-time at their local drill hall and attended an annual summer camp.
+The Territorial Force was designed for Home Service only, while an expeditionary force consisting of regulars was sent overseas.
+Many men only joined the Territorial Force due to the provision that they couldn’t be forced to serve abroad unless they had signed the Imperial Service Obligation.
+If they had signed this document, then they would be entitled to wear the Imperial Service Badge.
 The Imperial Service Badge, or tablet, was introduced by Army Order 3 of 1910:

 Imperial Service Badge.
 1. His Majesty the King has been graciously pleased to approve of (a) – A badge being worn on the right breast of officers and men of the Territorial Force when in uniform who take the liability to serve outside the United Kingdom in time of national emergency… (b) Each Territorial Force Unit, 90 percent of whose serving members are under such liability, having that fact recorded in a suitable manner under its title in the Army List.